Why have home insurance premiums increased?

 You will also need to consider and factor in the replacement of kitchens and bathrooms as well as outside areas such as walls, boundary fences, driveways and pathways and outbuildings or garages.

-Underinsurance means you do not have the right level of cover for your home and contents which could result in you paying more in the event of a claim.
+Underinsurance means you do not have the right level of cover for your home and contents, which could result in you paying more in the event of a claim.

-Your insurer’s rebuild calculations based on index linking will provide a far more accurate figure of a rebuild cost compared to an estimated value based on inflation or the current market value.
+Your insurer’s rebuild calculations based on index linking, will provide a far more accurate figure of a rebuild cost compared to an estimated value based on inflation or the current market value.
 Insurers use this figure to make sure the rebuild sum insured figure is as accurate as possible to prevent underinsurance.

 The “average clause” in an insurance policy is a clause that requires you to pay the proportion of any loss or shortfall, should the asset insured be covered for less than the full reinstatement value.

-If your property is insured for less than the cost it would be to rebuild, repair or renovate it, then your insurer will only pay out a reduced percentage of your claim which factors in the percentage it is underinsured for.
+If your property is insured for less than the cost it would be to rebuild, repair or renovate it, your insurer will only pay out a reduced percentage of your claim which factors in the percentage it is underinsured for.

 This protects insurers from clients insuring their property or contents for less than the cost to replace them, so that the client saves money on the premium.
 In other words, underinsuring your property is ‘false economy’.